How to Use This Calculator

 Indicate the total number of months you plan to work remotely.
 This determines the overall savings accumulated over the period.

-The calculator will display your total and monthly net savings, annualized savings, total avoided costs, and home office expenses, along with a detailed monthly breakdown.
+The calculator displays your total and monthly net savings, annualized savings, total avoided costs, home office spend, and ROI.
+Check the WFH Savings Insights panel for your savings-to-cost ratio, 10-year projection, and commute vs. office cost split with a breakdown bar.

 Example Calculation